March 3, 2017

 All sessions, conducted by nationally known researchers, KU researchers and faculty, and regional experts from several different fields, will provide practical, informative counsel that will encourage and enlighten anyone working with or caring for toddlers, school-age children, teenagers or adults with ASD.

-Among the dozens of sessions offered, topics include early intervention strategies, functional behavior assessment, positive behavioral supports, updates on medications, promoting social competence for young adults and adolescents with ASD, employment and ASD, and independent living for young adults with ASD.
+Among the sessions offered, topics include early intervention strategies, functional behavior assessment, positive behavioral supports, updates on medications, promoting social competence for young adults and adolescents with ASD, employment and ASD, and independent living for young adults with ASD.

 Facilitators are professionals who have worked toward finding evidence-based solutions or are experienced practitioners, employers, parents or program directors from government and consumer organizations.